achtman-lab/GrapeTree/README.md

 2	1	2	2	2	2	2	2	...
 ...
 ```
-The first line is required, and has to starts with a '#'.
-Each row after that presents a different strain.
-Collumns starts with a '#' is treated as comments and will not be used in downstream analysis.
-The first column is a unique identifier for the strain.
+The first row is required and represents column labels.
+It has to start with a '#'.
+Collumn labels that start with a '#' are treated as comments and will not be used in downstream analysis.
+The first column needs to be unique identifiers for strains.
+Eacg if the remaining rows presents a different strain.

 #### metadata
 The metadata file is either a tab-delimited or a comma-delimited text file.
 This is only used for tree presentation in the standardalone version.